-Costs for significant internally-developed software projects are capitalized when the costs relate to development of new applications or modification of existing internal-use software that results in additional functionality.
+Costs for significant internally developed software projects are capitalized when the costs relate to development of new applications or modification of existing internal-use software that results in additional functionality.

 Additions, improvements and expenditures that extend the useful life of an asset are capitalized.
+See Note 8 for additional information regarding our property and equipment.